MooreThreads/RetinaGS/README.md

   #### --interations
   Number of total iterations to train for, 30_000 by default.
   #### --epochs
-  Number of training epochs.
+  Number of total epochs to train for.
 Effective only when --iterations is not specified.

 </details>
 <br>